HSLdevcom/jore4-flux/README.md

    1. with Azure: commit your changes, move `playg` branch to your the commit and wait for Flux to deploy it for you
 1. Testing with CI/CD:
-   1. Kind cluster remote setup: extend the `patchesStrategicMerge` section in `/remotecluster.sh` to allow switching the docker image to another one in e2e tests.
+   1. Add the new service to list of inputs in `.github/actions/setup-e2e-environment/action.yml` and to the `Create override file for docker-compose`steps service list to allow switching the docker image to another one in e2e tests.
    1. Kind cluster github testing: extend all jobs with your microservice in `.github/workflows/test-e2e-cluster-setup.yml`
    1. Docker compose github testing: extend all jobs with your microservice in